Dante83/A-Starry-Sky/README.md

 **Tag** | **Description**
 :--- | :---
 `<sky-lighting>` | Parent tag.
 Contains all child tags related to the lighting of the scene.
+`<sky-atmospheric-perspective-type>` | Can be set set to possible values of *normal* or *advanced* or *none*.
+Required for scene fog. *normal* uses the orginal exponential fog model while *advanced* uses a Preetham based lighting model for improved color variation at the expense of greater hardware pressure.
+`<sky-atmospheric-perspective-density>` | For *normal* fog only.
+Controls the density parameter for exponential scene fog.
+The color is set automatically from the scene lighting.
+Ignored if the scene fog type is *advanced*
+`<sky-atmospheric-perspective-distance-multiplier>` | For *advanced* fog only.
+Multiplies the distance to the fog for the advanced fog model.
 `<sky-ground-color>` | Parent tag.
 Contains `<sky-ground-color-{color-channel}>` tags to describe the base color of the ground for reflective lighting from the surface.
 `<sky-ground-color-red>` | Used to describe **red** color channel changes to `<sky-ground-color>` tags.
 `<sky-ground-color-green>` | Used to describe **green** color channel changes to `<sky-ground-color>` tags.
 `<sky-ground-color-blue>` | Used to describe **blue** color channel changes to `<sky-ground-color>` tags.
-`<sky-atmospheric-perspective-density>` | The maximum amount of atmospheric perspective possible.
-That is, the exponential fog effect that causes distant objects to appear more blue in the day.
+`<sky-shadow-camera-resolution>` | The resolution, in pixels, of the direct lighting camera used to produce shadows.
+Higher values produce higher quality shadows at an increased cost in code.
 `<sky-shadow-camera-size>` | The size of the camera area used to cast shadows.
 Larger sizes result in more area covered by shadows, but also causes aliasing issues by spreading each pixel of the camera over a wider area.
-`<sky-shadow-camera-resolution>` | The resolution, in pixels, of the direct lighting camera used to produce shadows.
-Higher values produce higher quality shadows at an increased cost in code.

 The sky lighting tags are useful for controlling attributes of the direct and indirect lighting in the scene.
 In version 1.0.0, the sky has reduced the number of direction lights from 2 (sun and moon) to 1 (just one for the most dominant light source).
 The directional light is always focused on the users camera and creates shadows around this camera.
 While the directional light can support various shadow types, this library actually isn't the place to control this.
 Instead, the shadow type is set in the `<a-scene>` tag, as described [here](https://aframe.io/docs/1.2.0/components/light.html#adding-real-time-shadows).
 That is, you can set the values to any of the following.